 The Athletic Training Education Program leads to a Bachelor of Science Degree with a major in Athletic Training.
-This program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Successful completion of the program leads to candidacy for the Board of Certification (BOC) examination for athletic training.
+This program is accredited by the Commission on Accreditation of Allied Training Education (CAATE).
+Successful completion of the program leads to candidacy for the Board of Certification (BOC) examination for athletic training and Certification through the Pennsylvania State Board of Medicine.